durandkwok/ApacheBeamProject/README.md

 Apache Beam Overview
 Apache Beam is an open source, unified model for defining both batch and streaming data-parallel processing pipelines.
 Using one of the open source Beam SDKs, you build a program that defines the pipeline.
 The pipeline is then executed by one of Beam’s supported distributed processing back-ends, which include Apache Apex, Apache Flink, Apache Spark, and Google Cloud Dataflow.

-This project is to demonstrate the ability of creating flexible pipelines with Apache Beam.
+This project is to demonstrate the ability of creating flexible pipelines with Apache Beam SDK.
 This project also utilizes beam_nugget which has a library for Apache Kafka as well as Google Cloud Platform SDK.

 Note: